survivejs/webpack-book/manuscript/developing/05_composing_configuration.md

 };
 ```

 After this change, the build should behave the same way as before.
-This time, however, we have room to expand, and we don't have to worry about how to combine different parts of the configuration.
+This time, however, we have room to expand, and we don’t have to worry about how to combine different parts of the configuration.
 The approach allows us to share functionality across different targets.

 We can also add more by expanding the *package.json* definition and branching at *webpack.config.js* based on the need. *webpack.parts.js* will grow to contain specific techniques we can then use to compose the configuration.

 Later on, *webpack.parts.js* could be pushed to npm or outside of the project.
-But for this book, it's enough to maintain it within the project.
+But for this book, it’s enough to maintain it within the project.

 T> Webpack 2 validates the configuration by default.
 If you make an easy mistake like a typo, it will let you know.
-Earlier, it was useful to set up [webpack-validator](https://www.npmjs.com/package/webpack-validator), but that's not needed anymore.
+Earlier, it was useful to set up [webpack-validator](https://www.npmjs.com/package/webpack-validator), but that’s not needed anymore.

 ## The Benefits of Composing Configuration